nward/ipv6-prefix-lengths/README.md

 For prefix lengths 48, 56, and 60, if bit 64 is 1, we assume the address is from a second subnet within the ISP assigned prefix.

+## Usage

+main.py takes either a PCAP file or text file.

+### PCAP file

+We look for any IPv6 address, source or destination.

+### Text file

+Expects a text file with one IP address per line.

 ## Issues

 This is not 100% accurate, but is "good enough" for getting a rough steer.